Have Your Entire Blog Built By This Weekend

 4. Consider the Extras (Optional)

-Domain Privacy ($12.00/per year) – this keeps your personal info – name, phone number address, email address out of public record.
-(Your credit card info will never be shared) Investing in Domain Privacy will dramatically cut down the number of telemarketers calls to your house, spammy emails your sent and junk mail to your house.
-I’ve never heard of someone physically showing up your house but it I guess it could happen.
+Domain Privacy ($12.00/per year) – this keeps your personal info – name, phone number, address, email address – out of public record.
+(Your credit card info will never be shared.)
+Investing in Domain Privacy will dramatically cut down the number of telemarketers calls to your house, spammy emails you’re sent and junk mail to your house.
+I’ve never heard of someone physically showing up to your house but I guess it could happen.

 But before we start showering the world with your awesome blog posts, readers will gobble up like candy.
 We’ve got to install WordPress and get your new blog pretty with a nice design.

 5. Install WordPress On Your New Blog

 Now if you “can’t even” when it comes to anything tech – smack the “Live Chat” button on the top right-hand corner of the Siteground’s top navigation menu and they’ll do it for you within 60 minutes.